mhellwig/bjgm/README.md

 so the new script [mb_new_pic.sh](mb_new_pic.sh) does just that.

+I have added markers into the file prepared for vim.
+Meaning you can directly start typing your post text.
+Then you hit ctrl+j and vim will jump to the next marker (a string that looks like \<+this+\>) and highlight it.
+This means you can directly continue typing and the marker will be overwritten with what you type.
+Then you hit ctrl+j again and so forth untill you get to the end of the file.

 Using toot works here as well, we just need to cut up the markdown file into variables and feed those into toot.
 This works like so:

 	$ imagefile=$(grep absolute_url $filename | cut -d \" -f 2);